 22. Explore The Backcountry By ATV

-One of the most exciting things to do in Whistler in Summer is an ATV or RZR tour.
+One of the most exciting activities in Whistler is an ATV or RZR tour.
 Go it alone on an ATV or bring a friend and ride RZR.
 Tours are available at select times during the day.

 23. Ride The Sasquatch